-Although heat is part of the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of generating it (the way a furnace does) which is why it also is used as a dual function unit.
+Although heat is in the name, you can use a heat pump for AC.
+It works by shifting heat instead of generating it (unlike furnaces) which is why it also is used as a dual function unit.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of SEER rating.
 Just look at these two luxury level units from Lennox.

 XC25 Air Conditioner

 up to 26 SEER